 WEASA goes in line with the Eastern Partnership initiative that aims at accelerating political association, deepening economic integration, enhancing mobility of citizens and strengthening sector cooperation between the European Union and the Eastern Europe.

 In past years, WEASA looked at a variety of topics – from energy security to regional development.
 WEASA 2017 looked at how digital technology has transformed our thinking on social, political, economic, and security issues.
 Consequently, we have decided to focus specifically on digital affairs for the foreseeable future.

 - The German Marshall Fund of the United States (GMF)

-WEASA is hosted by the Natolin Campus of the College of Europe (Warsaw, Poland).
+WEASA is held annually in July .
+It is hosted by the Natolin Campus of the College of Europe (Warsaw, Poland).

-The Founders cover all travel expences and provide the boarding and lodging for all WEASA participants.
+The Founders cover all reasonable travel expenses and provide board and lodging for all WEASA participants.